Rumpunzel/rpg-thingy/characters/talents-&-feats/resources.md

 ### Cosmopolitan

-Whenever you suffer a misfortune during a contest or gauntlet, you may inflict a minor misfortune on all your opponents.
+Whenever you suffer an injury or misfortune during a contest or gauntlet, you may inflict a minor misfortune on all your opponents.

 ### I know a Guy